sirthegamercoder/Funker-Optimizer/README.md

 > [!TIP]
 > If you are asked to replace it like massage `Do you want to replace it?` just click `Yes`

+> [!TIP]
+> If you select option resize a multiple images, you don't need to click on images file to save it

-15. Wait for a message to appear that reads `Resized image saved successfully:` and close the tool
+15. Wait for a message to appear that read `Resized image saved successfully:` and close the tool
 > [!NOTE]
-> Before you close this tool you can press the SSAXMLG button which will redirect to the FNF Spritesheet and XML Generator Web and then close the tool
+> Before you close this tool you can press Spritesheet and XML Generator (formerly SSAXMLG) button which will redirect to the FNF Spritesheet and XML Generator Web and then close the tool

-> [!WARNING]
+> [!NOTE]
-> Conversely, after entering the percentage number, an error & warning message will appear that reads `Failed to save image:` or `No image loaded to resize.`
+> If you select option resize a multiple images, a massage to appear that read `Image resizing completed successfully.`

 ---